-I learned a lot about organizing a pantry during The Great Weevil Infestation of ’88.
-I also never ate Melba toast again.
+I learned a lot about organizing the perfect pantry during The Great Weevil Infestation of ’88.
+I also never ate Melba toast caked in sugar again.

-This is a weevil-free guide to organizing the perfect pantry.
+This is the ultimate guide to organizing the perfect pantry.

 When I told Carl I wanted to do a pantry raid he got very excited, and walked around the house with a big grin on his face.
 The smile left his lips an hour later when he saw me stack dried beans, quinoa, and assorted cans on the kitchen floor.
 A ‘pantry raid’ ain’t the same thing as ‘panty raid’, hon.
 Sorry.

-Anyways, whether you’re wearing panties or not (totally up to you), the bestest way to start organizing your pantry is to empty your cupboard and group your foods by type on the floor.
+The best way to start organizing your perfect pantry is to empty your cupboard and group your foods by type on the floor.
 It doesn’t matter if your pantry is a walk-in room or a modest kitchen cabinet — empty the lot to make the most of this exercise.

 Canned goods in one pile, dried beans in another, spices in a stack, and baking goods far away from the kids.

-Seeing your wares together on the floor can help you see what’s in stock and what’s been hanging out in your kitchen since the 80s.
+Seeing your wares together on the floor can help you see what’s in stock and what’s been hanging out in your kitchen for years.

 Grab my handy Food Waste Diary and make note of all the expired items you’ve been storing in dire need of a compost bin or trash can.
 Check over your canned goods.
 If they’re expired, rusting, oozing, or bulging, toss them out!